eclipse-kuksa/kuksa.val.feeders/someip2val/README.md

 ```
 - `SomeIPConfig` vsomeip service/instance/event_group/event values also have to be changed (e.g. via environment variables, or in code)
 - `SomeipFeederAdapter::on_someip_message()` : Example for someip payload callback, deserializing payload and feeding to Databroker

-# vsomeip integration in Docker containers

-Running default vsomeip examples in containers is described in details [here](docker/README.md)